Detail Page

 • AP English Language and Composition - 553

-AP English Language and Composition is an introductory college-level composition course that builds on an in-depth study of American Literature.
+This is an introductory college-level composition course that builds on an in-depth study of American Literature.
 Students will cultivate their understanding of writing and rhetorical arguments through reading, analyzing, and writing texts as they explore topics like rhetorical situation, claim, evidence, reasoning, organization, and style.
 The course is specifically designed to prepare students for the AP Language and Composition exam, while concentrating on rhetorical analysis.
-Students must take the AP Exam
+Students are required to take the AP Exam.

 • AP Literature and Composition - 554